konami99/nextjs-dashboard/README.md

 ### LoginForm

 `LoginForm` has been changed.
 The form now simply checks session.
 If session exists, show Log Out Button.
 Otherwise show Log In Button.
 Log In mechanism is handled by Cognito now.
-We no longer have to check email/password and get user from database, as in the [official Next.js dashboard app](https://nextjs.org/learn/dashboard-app).
+We no longer have to check email/password and get user from database, as in the [Next.js dashboard app](https://nextjs.org/learn/dashboard-app).

 Sign Out is still handled by `next-auth`.